Annytomica/kumiko-community-hub/README.md

 - [Web.dev](https://web.dev/learn/design/picture-element) for usage of picture element to improve performace of hero banner on homepage

 - [Chaggy from Stack Overflow](https://stackoverflow.com/questions/13482753/use-field-label-as-placeholder-in-django-crispy-forms) for comment that introduced using widget to get placeholder text in crispy form input boxes

+- [Medium article by Alice Campkin](https://alicecampkin.medium.com/django-testing-for-beginners-146bd285a178) for testing template usage in Django testing

 ## Media